DarkSnakeGang/GoogleSnakeModLoader/docs/mod_errors.md

 # Why do mods sometimes not work?

+June 13th note: Google recently updated snake with a dice option in the apple counts.
+This has broken some mods, but we hope to fix soon.

 April 2023 note: Some people are getting an experimental version of google snake where some mods don't work (More Menu Mod, Dice Mod).
 Try playing on a different domain instead - https://www.google.ca/fbx?fbx=snake_arcade https://www.google.de/fbx?fbx=snake_arcade https://www.google.it/fbx?fbx=snake_arcade for more info see [here](https://github.com/DarkSnakeGang/GoogleSnakeModLoader/blob/main/docs/different_version.md).

 ---